-Know someone who's searching for the right veterinary school?
-Ithaca, N.Y., may be the place to start according to the U.S. News and World Report’s 2011 edition of “America’s Best Graduate Schools.”
-The report gathered surveys sent to deans, administrators, and faculty members at schools accredited by the American Veterinary Medical Association (AVMA), and Cornell University’s College of Veterinary Medicine came out on top.
+Know someone who is searching for the right veterinary school?
+Davis, California, may be the place to start according to the U.S. News and World Report’s 2015 edition of “America’s Best Graduate Schools.”
+The report gathered surveys sent to deans, administrators, and faculty members at schools accredited by the American Veterinary Medical Association (AVMA), and the School of Veterinary Medicine at University of California, Davis, came out on top.

 Eleven schools earned a place among ranks on through 10 this year.
 Here's a complete look at the top picks from U.S. News and World Report:

 1. University of California, Davis | 4.5/5 score

 Rising from the number-two spot in the last rankings published in 2011, the School of Veterinary Medicine at the University of California, Davis, claimed number one this year.